LibraryCarpentry/lc-open-refine/episodes/04-faceting-and-filtering.md

 The facet consists of a list of values used in the data.
 You can filter the data displayed by clicking on one of these headings.

-You can include multiple values from the facet in a filter at one time by using the 'Include' option which appears when you put your mouse over a value in the Facet.
+You can include multiple values from the facet in a filter at one time by using the `Include` option which appears when you put your mouse over a value in the Facet.

-You can also 'invert' the filter to show all records which do not match your selected values.
+You can also `invert` the filter to show all records which do not match your selected values.
 This option appears at the top of the Facet panel when you select a value from the facet to apply as a filter.

 >## Let's create a text facet
-> 1. Click on the drop down menu at the top of the publisher column and choose `Facet > Text Facet`.
+>1.
+Click on the drop down menu at the top of the column and choose `Facet > Text Facet`.
 The facet will then appear in the left hand panel
 >2.
 Filter by facet by clicking or `include`
 >3.
 Select multiple values to `include`
 >3.
 You can 'invert' your selections to `exclude`